-Because after my recent success finally figuring out how to cook my favorite noodle dish (homemade drunken noodles for the win!!), I was feeling all inspired to round out my repetoire with some of my other favorite Thai dishes.
+After my recent success finally figuring out how to cook my favorite noodle dish, I was feeling all inspired to round out my repertoire with some of my other favorite Thai dishes.
 So to go with my noodles, I decided to try making an enormous pot of my favorite indulgent creamy coconut soup — Tom Kha Gai.

-If you’re unfamiliar with this one, it’s basically the Thai version of creamy chicken soup.
-It’s made with a super rich and flavorful coconut milk base, it can be made with chicken or you could sub in another favorite protein or tofu, and — as I found out — it’s actually remarkably easy to make at home.
+If you’re unfamiliar with this Tom Kha Gai, it’s a creamy chicken soup made with a super rich and flavorful coconut milk base, it can be made with chicken or you could sub in another favorite protein or tofu, and — as I found out — it’s actually remarkably easy to make at home.
 Win-win-win.
 The only catch is that it might require a little trip to the Asian market if your grocery store doesn’t carry fresh lemongrass (the game-changing ingredient), but trust me, it’s absolutely worth it.

 Let’s make some!

-Unfortunately I got all distracted watching The Daily Show while making this one and forgot to snap some step-by-step photos.
-(Oops!)
+Unfortunately I got distracted while making this one and forgot to snap some step-by-step photos.
 But the process is really quite simple: